 After blow-drying and curling my hair, Mark changed his mind and doused my strands with a spray bottle to coax out my natural curls… much to my relief.
 I'll never say no to the occasional blowout, but my home hair routine typically entails scrunching a leave-in balm into my damp hair and walking out the door.
 (I don't own a blow-dryer.)
 Apart from trading that balm for Dove's Whipped Cream Mousse, this is basically how Mark styled my hair.
 And the fact that this was the better option than blow-drying was amazing.

 I'm pretty sure I needed help picking my jaw off the floor when I was finally allowed to look in a mirror.
 Even though by the end, I knew exactly what kind of haircut I was getting, it was still shocking to see it in person—on me.
 Especially because my hair has not been remotely this short since I was entering the fourth grade.

 After any kind of hair change, it usually takes me a few days (weeks?) to decide how much I like it.
 This time around, it was love at first sight.
 It's everything I hoped it would be: fresh, different, healthy.
 Edgy but versatile.
 And so much more low-maintenance than my long, damaged mane.

 I always assumed that long hair was far more versatile than a short crop, but now I understand that the opposite is true.
 On most days, my long strands were such a hindrance that I tossed it up into a topknot just so I didn't have to deal.
 Now that it's a manageable length (and healthy!), I feel much more comfortable styling it in different ways.
 And on those IDGAF days?
 I just leave it down, as is—that's the beauty of a wash-and-go cut.

 So as I say goodbye to my long-haired years, I think I'm saying goodbye to my days of being infuriatingly indecisive as well.
-I've made up my mind: If 2015 was the year that I was perpetually bored, than 2016 is the year of a single haircut that's anything but boring.
+I've made up my mind: If 2015 was the year that I was perpetually bored, then 2016 is the year of a single haircut that's anything but boring.